As business owners, we all want to sleep easy knowing that our customers can safely pay for our goods and services.

-- Alternatively, fingerprint payments could be accepted as a form of authentication.
+- Alternatively, digital wallet payments like Apple Pay or Google Pay, can now be accepted as a form of authentication.

-- Customers will need to provide another form of ID, in addition to their card details, such as a one-time passcode sent via SMS.
+- Customers will need to provide another form of ID, in addition to their card details, such as a one-time passcode sent via SMS by their issuer.

 How to meet SCA requirements